fedora-python/portingguide/source/strings.rst

   a string can only ever be pure ASCII.
 * ``locale.getpreferredencoding()``: The “preferred encoding” for
   command-line arguments, environment variables, and terminal input/output.

+If *you* are choosing an encoding to use – for example, your application *defines* a file format rather than using a format standardized externally – consider ``UTF-8``.
+And whatever your choice is, explicitly document it.

 Conversion to text